Octopus Apollo VCT plc: Transaction in Own Shares and Total Voting Rights

 PURCHASE OF OWN SECURITIES AND TOTAL VOTING RIGHTS

-Octopus Apollo VCT plc announces that on 26 June 2017 the Company purchased for cancellation 80,000 Ordinary Shares of 10p each at a price of 60.6p per share.
+Octopus Apollo VCT plc announces that on 30 June 2017 the Company purchased for cancellation 397,207 Ordinary Shares of 10p each at a price of 59p per share.

 For further information please contact: